semaphoreci/docs/docs/examples/heroku-deployment.md

 or
 - [SSH authentication][ssh-method]

-**Note**: Heroku announced that SSH authentication method will be deprecated since November 30, 2021.
+**Note**: Heroku announced that SSH authentication method will be deprecated on November 30, 2021.

-## Heroku deployment through HTTP authentication
+## Heroku deployment via HTTP authentication
-[http-method]: #Heroku-deployment-through-HTTP-authentication
+[http-method]: #Heroku-deployment-via-HTTP-authentication
 In this example, we're going to configure Heroku deployment using HTTP Git transport.

-### Create and Store API token
+### Creating and Storing an API token

 The Heroku HTTP Git endpoint only accepts API-key based HTTP Basic authentication.
-For that, Heroku stores API tokens in the standard Unix file `~/.netrc` (`$HOME\_netrc` on Windows) so that other tools such as Git can access the Heroku API with little or no extra work.
+For that, Heroku stores API tokens in the standard Unix file `~/.netrc` (`$HOME\_netrc` on Windows), so that other tools such as Git can access the Heroku API with little or no extra work.

 Therefore, the first step is to locally create the API token which Semaphore will use to access Heroku.